-PURPOSE: A resolution to amend and re-state the Debt Policy and the Fund Balance Policy of the City of Richmond ("the Policies").
+PURPOSE: A resolution to amend and re-state the Debt Policy of the City of Richmond ("the Policy").
 The original Debt Policy was adopted by Resolution No. 89-R37-48 on February 13, 1989 (and last amended by Resolution No. 2012-R9-24 on March 12, 2012).
-The Fund Balance Policy was adopted March 14, 1988 (and last amended by Resolution No. 2012-R9-24 on March 12, 2012).
-These policies provide overall financial guidelines for the planning, issuance, and management of the City's debt portfolio, and establish prudent fund balance reserves to meet unforeseen future financial challenges.
+This policy provides overall financial guidelines for the planning, issuance, and management of the City's debt portfolio.

-REASON: As part of ongoing efforts to strengthen the City's bond ratings and maintain best practices, a review of the existing policies has been undertaken.
-The recommended adjustments to the existing Policies are intended to (1) fully align the City's debt and fund balance policies to the expectations of the national credit rating agency standards; (2) continue to provide financial flexibility within prudent limits; and (3) tighten certain policies where appropriate.
+REASON: As part of ongoing efforts to strengthen the City's bond ratings and maintain best practices, a review of the existing debt and fund balance policies has been undertaken.
+The recommended adjustments to the existing Debt Policy is intended to (1) fully align the City's debt policies to the expectations of the national credit rating agency standards; (2) continue to provide financial flexibility within prudent limits; and (3) tighten certain policies where appropriate.